FurryCoders/falocalrepo-server/README.md

 Once the server is running the web app can be accessed at the address shown in the terminal.

+### Authentication

+The `--auth` option allows setting up a username and password to access the server using the HTTP Basic authentication protocol.

 ### Arguments

 | Argument          | Default                                          |